• Skip to main content

 Avocado and Black-Eyed Pea Succotash

-Published: Apr 5, 2021 · Modified: Oct 15, 2021 by Ashley · This post may contain affiliate links
+Published: Apr 5, 2021 · Modified: Dec 11, 2023 by Ashley · This post may contain affiliate links

-This Avocado and Black-Eyed Pea Succotash recipe is a fun spin on a popular southern recipe and features ripe, Fresh California Avocados tossed with black-eyed peas, bell pepper, corn and onion in a sweet and tangy vinaigrette.
+This Avocado and Black-Eyed Pea Succotash recipe is a fun spin on a popular southern recipe and features ripe, Fresh California Avocados tossed with black-eyed peas, bell pepper, corn, and onion in a sweet and tangy vinaigrette.
 This blog post is sponsored by the California Avocado Commission.
 All opinions are my own.

 side angle shot of avocado and black-eyed pea succotash in white bowl